 What Is Cloud Computing — the EPC Group practice

-EPC Group ships What Is Cloud Computing as part of broader Microsoft 365, SharePoint, Power BI, Azure, and Microsoft Copilot engagements.
-The decision criteria, deployment patterns, and governance considerations covered here come directly from senior architect playbooks honed across 11,000-plus enterprise engagements.
+EPC Group delivers What Is Cloud Computing as part of its Microsoft 365, SharePoint, Power BI, Azure, and Microsoft Copilot services.
+The criteria for decision-making, deployment patterns, and governance factors are based on insights from senior architect playbooks.
+These playbooks have been refined through over 11,000 enterprise engagements.

 Senior-architect-led delivery